Competition and event on 21 September.

 Here’s a short film of our event at the British Library at the Somers Town Festival.
-You may catch some of Owen Hatherley’s excellent talk on social housing, the opening from Library Head Roly Keating with references to our ‘radical thinking’ themes, and hear Leader of Camden Council Georgia Gould’s support for the museum and […]
+You may catch some of Owen Hatherley’s excellent talk on social housing, the opening from Library Head Roly Keating with references to our ‘radical thinking’ themes, hear Leader of Camden Council Georgia Gould’s support for the museum as well […]

 Photos of Somers Town built environment at the Welcome Collection in a day of discussion on social housing – Build Up.